Ana Carolina Antunes

 Sarita’s courses include Race, Gender, and Popular Culture, Men of Color Masculinities, Gender and Contemporary Issues, and Gender and Power in Latin America.firstname.lastname@example.orgFaculty Profile

-Wanda S. Pillow is an Associate Professor jointly appointed in Gender Studies and the Department of Education, Culture and Society at the University of Utah where she offers courses in qualitative research methods; gender, race and sexuality studies; race, feminism and poststructural and theories; and educational policy.
+Wanda S. Pillow is Professor and chair in Gender Studies at the U where she offers courses in qualitative research methods; gender, race and sexuality studies; race, feminism and poststructural and theories; and educational policy.
 Her work focuses on intersectional analyses of the relationship between subjectivity and representation (historically, legally, discursively and textually) and on tracing what this means and looks like methodologically and theoretically across cultural productions, policy, and embodied praxis.
 Resulting projects include tracing colonial relations of gender, race and sexuality through Sacajawea and York of the 1804-1806 Corps of Discovery expedition; methodological essays; and on-going participation in research and efforts for the educational rights of young mothers.
 Professor Pillow is committed to mentoring students and emerging scholars and participates in several national professional firstname.lastname@example.orgFaculty Profile

-For more than 10 years she has worked in community organizing and is a co-founder of the Spanish-language Westside Leadership Institute.email@example.comFaculty Profile
+For more than 10 years, she has worked in community organizing and is a co-founder of the Spanish-language Westside Leadership Institute.
+Porter is series editor for Confluencias, University of Nebraska Press and Director of the Center for Latin American Studies.email@example.comFaculty Profile

 Sarah’s courses include Film Theory, Introduction to TV, Gender and Contemporary Issues, Girl Films, Film and Television Stars, and Feminist Girls’ Media Studies.
 She has been a member of numerous dissertation committees and MFA committees, and she has directed many undergraduate honors firstname.lastname@example.orgFaculty Profile